 Ackland, R. and K. Gwynn (2020).
 Truth and the dynamics of news diffusion on Twitter.
-Chapter in (forthcoming) R. Greifeneder, E. Newman, N. Schwarz, M. Jaffé (eds) The Psychology of Fake News: Sharing, Accepting and Correcting Misinformation.
+Chapter in R. Greifeneder, M. Jaffé, E. Newman, N. Schwarz (eds) The Psychology of Fake News: Sharing, Accepting and Correcting Misinformation.
+London: Routledge.
+Available Open Access!

 Rob Ackland presented in the inter-disciplinary webinar ‘The impact of information (and misinformation) on mental health and wellbeing during the COVID-19 Pandemic’, organised by the Research School of Psychology at the Australian National University, and the Black Dog Institute.
 14 May 2020.

-At the research workshop: "Social and Behavioural Dynamics of Attention", held on February 14, 2020:
+At the ANU research workshop: "Social and Behavioural Dynamics of Attention", held on February 14, 2020:

 - Rob Ackland presented the study "The deliberative potential of online discussion: An analysis of dynamic threaded conversation networks on Reddit"